gdsestimating/dxf-parser/README.md

 **Dxf Parser** is a javascript parser for dxf files.
 It reads dxf files into one large javascript object with readable properties and a more logical structure.

+Also, keep an eye on [three-dxf](https://github.com/gdsestimating/three-dxf), a browser module for rendering the output of Dxf-Parser in the browser.

 #### Install
 ```
 npm install dxf-parser